ironfiste1213/real-time-forum/BACKEND_CHAT_IMPLEMENTATION_GUIDE.md

 ```

 **Understanding the Hub:**
-- `clients`: Map of all connected clients (like a guest list)
+- `clients`: Map of all connected clients (keyed by user ID for targeted routing)
-- `broadcast`: Channel for messages to send to everyone
+- `broadcast`: Channel for system messages (user online/offline notifications)
 - `register/unregister`: Channels for clients joining/leaving
+- `privateMessage`: Channel for routing private messages to specific users

 ### Hub Run Method